A reduced order model for geometrically parameterized two-scale simulations of elasto-plastic microstructures under

-For the matrix, the following material parameters are selected: $E=10$, $\nu=0.3$, $\sigma_{y0}=0.2$ and $H=5$.
-For the inclusions, $E=100$ and $\nu=0.3$ is selected, corresponding to a stiffness contrast ratio of 10.
-Since no plastic deformation is assumed for the inclusions, its yield stress is set to a large value such that yielding never occurs.
+For the constitutive model of both matrix and inclusion the small-strain $J_2$-plasticity model with linear isotropic hardening is chosen and extended to large strains with the method presented in Cuitino and Ortiz~\cite{Cuitino1992PapersKINEMATICS}. {The details of the plasticity model are provided in~\ref{appendixA}.} For the matrix, the following material parameters are selected: {a Young's modulus} $E=10$, {Poisson's ratio} $\nu=0.3$, {yield stress} $\sigma_{y0}=0.2$ and {hardening constant} $H=5$.
+For the inclusions, $E=100$ and $\nu=0.3$ {are} selected, corresponding to a stiffness contrast ratio of 10 {between both components}.
+Since no plastic deformation is assumed for the inclusions, their yield stress is set to a large value such that yielding never occurs.